Editor's Note: This post blog was originally posted in August 2021, and it has been updated with additional info in June 2022.

 An example is Duda, which enables designers to build websites visually without programming skills.
 The designer can build the site in a visual system without having to worry about the code at all.
 The no-code movement essentially makes web design more accessible.

 Bounce rate and session duration are also important.
-Bounce rate is a measure of the people who visit your website and take no action.
+The bounce rate is a measure of the number of people who visit your website and take no action.
 A high bounce rate signals Google that your site isn't useful.
-Session duration also lets you know how long visitors are staying on your site.
+The session duration also lets you know how long visitors stay on your site.
 You can use these three KPIs to get an idea of whether or not your design is successful.

 The Importance of Iteration